Skydio/revup/docs/upload.md

 relative topics must specify the same uploader.
 However a topic without a specified uploader can still be relative to a topic with one.

+**Branch-Format:**
+: Specifies how the remote branches get named, which mainly affects how names conflict.
+Default is "user+branch", which never conflicts, but does not allow retargeting a PR to a different base branch. "user" will allow retargeting, but will not allow multiple base branches. "branch" and "none" are also supported.
+This tag takes precedence over the config option.

 **Relative-Branch:**
 : Optionally specifies a relative branch that this review is targeted against.
 A relative branch is one that represents another user's work or PR, and is